johngerome/nekomi/README.md

    - `SUPABASE_KEY` (Anon public key)
 4. **Add these to your `.env` file** as shown above.

-**Note:** No local database file will be created or used.
-All schedule channel data is stored securely in your Supabase database.
+**Note:** All schedule channel data is stored securely in your Supabase database.

 ### Scripts

+- `pnpm start` — Start the bot (production or normal run)
-- `pnpm start` — Run the bot in development mode
+- `pnpm dev` — Start the bot in watch mode for development
 - `pnpm format` — Format the codebase with Prettier
-- `pnpm format:check` — Check code formatting
+- `pnpm format:check` — Check code formatting with Prettier
+- `pnpm lint` — Run ESLint on the codebase
+- `pnpm type-check` — Run TypeScript type checking without emitting files

 ### Running the Bot